 Day 5 : Damaraland Camp

-Enjoy a 3 night stay at Camp Kipwe to really appreciate the remoteness and solitude of where you are.
-The camp is uniquely built into the large granite boulders found in the area facing out onto superb scenery and views.
-There are 8 en-suite rooms with large outside decks to take it all in.
+Enjoy a 3 night stay at Damaraland Camp to really appreciate the remoteness and solitude of where you are.
+The suites are built with a blend of ancient build techniques and the latest innovative eco-friendly construction technology and have large deck facing out onto superb scenery and views.

 Day 6 : Damaraland Camp

-Damaraland is full of different activities from landscapes and scenery, to mountains and dry river beds, desert adapted animals and petrified forests to prehistoric San Rock Art and amazing geological spectacles.
-You can take guided trips from the Camp (extra cost) or you can spend the days exploring this stunning area in your own time.
+Damaraland is full of different activities from landscapes and scenery, to mountains and dry river beds, desert adapted animals. and petrified forests to prehistoric San Rock Art and amazing geological spectacles.
+The Torra Conservancy has a healthy population of Desert Elephants.